regisphilibert/rp_hugo/content/post/hugo-scratch/index.md

 ### .Scratch with class, a use case.

-I find it convenient to attach classes to my body element (You from Wordpress?) to allow css/javascript adjustments according to which page we're on.
+I find it convenient to attach classes to my body element (You from Wordpress?) to allow CSS/JavaScript adjustments according to which page we're on.

 I found this to be very tedious to achieve with Hugo until I understood .Scratch.

-What I want to do is add "rp-body" css class to all my pages as well as the .Section value to my classes.
+What I want to do is add "rp-body" CSS class to all my pages as well as the .Section value to my classes.

 Also only the home page should have the "rp-home" class.

 I could do that work once, in the partial or template which includes the opening body tag but...
 I may need that list of classes elsewhere in my code for some ajax magic.
-Say as a javascript object.
+Say as a JavaScript object.

 How do I build this list, modify it if I'm on the home page, and store it to my .Page object for future use ?
 We'll store our classes in a array for convenience.